 When the NF service consumer (e.g. V2X application specific server) needs to trigger the establishment of the session-oriented service by the VAE server, the NF service consumer shall send the POST method as step 1 of the figure 5.8.2.2.2-1 to request to create an "Individual Session Oriented Service Subscription".

-The NF service consumer shall include SessionOrientedData data structure in the payload body of the HTTP POST to request a creation of representation of the "Individual Session Oriented Service Subscription" resource.
+The NF service consumer shall include SessionOrientedData data structure in the content of the HTTP POST to request a creation of representation of the "Individual Session Oriented Service Subscription" resource.
 The "Individual Session Oriented Service Subscription" resource is created as described below.

 The NF service consumer within the SessionOrientedData data structure shall include: